Stylized green and purple 'G' with "Global Society of Online Literacy Educators" in purple.

 Choosing a Development Platform

 A variety of tools can be used to create and share videos online, including many common slide-based composition tools.
 In some cases, more than one tool must be used to complete all the necessary steps.
-Here are some possible scenarios:
+In all cases, you will need to provide GSOLE a link to your presentation that will be accessible to view for anyone who has access to the link.

 • Voice-over-PowerPoint presentations uploaded to YouTube—This option allows great flexibility in the design of the presentation, including the option of animations and other powerful MS PowerPoint features.
 But recording and sharing takes extra steps.